ZieMcd/OOP-Design-Patterns-in-C-Sharp/README.md

 This repo contains examples projects for design patterns.
 Some projects will also have diagrams which I will put in this readme.

 ### note
 The scenarios are very simple, They should NOT be used to decide when to use a certain design pattern.
+Their only purpose is to demonstrate the design pattern

 ## Factory Method
 The factory method pattern is a creational pattern that uses factory methods to deal with the problem of creating objects.